-The Uncertainty of Light explores how it feels to inhabit a body that is misunderstood.
+The Uncertainty of Light was released by Blanket Sea Press in January 2020.
+My debut poetry chapbook explores how it feels to inhabit a body that is misunderstood.
 Through lenses of the natural world, astronomy, science fiction, and pop culture, this evocative collection captures snapshots of a life with chronic illness while tapping into universal experiences of searching for meaning, seeking acceptance, and falling in love.

 “The Uncertainty of Light is a seamless blend of rawness and craft.
 Alana Saltz has written a majestic battle cry; a desperately needed glimpse into the world of chronic illness.
 One cannot help but be humbled to venture between these pages and walk alongside her on her fight for answers and understanding.” —Morgan Nikola-Wren, author of Magic with Skin On

 Seedling was released by Maverick Duck Press in July 2020.
 The poems in this microchapbook examine the intersections of childhood, nostalgia, and loss.